 The Personal Information Protection Act (PIPA) is one of Japan’s most important laws and the Japanese Parliament recently amended it.
 Don’t confuse it with the Canadian data protection laws also called PIPA or the other data protection law called the Protection of Personal Information Act (or the POPI Act).
 In response to the increased processing of personal information in society and various sectors (such as the information technology sector), the Japanese Parliament (also known as the National Diet) recently amended the law.
-Various questions now arise from these amendments.
+Various questions now arise from these amendments, including:

 - What is the effect of these amendments?